abhisheshpal/New_hmm_2019/rasberry_des/README.md

 5. Discrete event simulation
   * Make sure all required DES configuration parameters are set.
     `rosrun rasberry_des check_des_config_parameters.py`
-    If any parameters are not set, edit the `des_config.yaml` file mentioned in Step 2 and relaunch the `topological_navigation` nodes.
+    If any parameters are not set, edit the `config.yaml` file mentioned in Step 2 and relaunch the `topological_navigation` nodes.
-  * Run the `pickers_only` discrete event simulation.
+  * Run the `des.py` discrete event simulation.
-    `roslaunch rasberry_des pickers_only.launch`
+    `roslaunch rasberry_des des.launch`

 # Main classes:
+`TopologicalForkMap` in `topo.py`
-A `Farm` class is defined in `farm.py`:
+`Farm` in `farm.py`
-  1. A topological fork like map, consisting of a head lane and many rows.
-  2. A set of local storages at the centre of the head lane.
-  3. A variable number of nodes along each row.
-The yield at each node is mapped as a logistic distribution.
-  4. A group of pickers who report to work.
-  5. A `scheduler_monitor` method, which is run as a process in SimPy to monitor the row_completion events from the assigned pickers and to allocate the unallocated rows to free pickers.
-This process ends when there are no more rows to be picked.

-A `Picker` class is defined in `picker.py`:
+`Picker` in `picker.py`
-  1. `picking_process`: This process first reports the arrival of picker to the farm.
-If a row is allocated to the picker, this process first moves the picker to the start of the assigned row from current position.
-Picking involves moving forward along the nodes in the row and then returning to the start of the node (picking on the other side).
-When the current tray is full, moves it to his cart (`max_n_trays` > 1) and when `n_trays` reach `max_n_trays` initiate `transport_process` to unload trays to local storage.
-  2. `transport_process`: This may involve one navigation to local storage (final unloading) or two navigations (from a row node to local storage and return).
-  3. When there are no more rows to be allocated in the farm, the picker dumps all berries he has picked, since the last visit to local storage, at local storage.
-  4. Each picker publishes a `/<picker_name>/pose` topic when its position is updated (reaching a node).
+`Robot` in `robot.py`
+`VisualiseAgents` in `visualise.py`

+# Info:
+A fork like topological map created and stored in mongodb is accessed by `TopologicalForkMap`, which in turn used by all other agent classes.
+This map consists of one head lane and many topological navigation rows.
+The length of each row, node distances and yield per node distance can be different per row - this can be configured in the `config.yaml` file.
+The number of pickers and robots can also be changed along with their characteristic features such as picking rate, transportation rate, loading and unloading time etc can be configured through `config.yaml`.
+Three possible scheduling policies are implemented now - `"lexographical", "shortest_distance", "utilise_all"`, which can be configured in `des.py`.
+Visualisation and logging can be enabled or disabled in `des.py`.

 # Known Issues:
   1. `env.step` is used to step through the DES.